APEM-LTD/hetoolkit/README.md

 ## Development

 The `hetoolkit` package was developed by APEM LTD on behalf on the Environment Agency.
-For further information please contact [Thomas Aspin](mailto:Thomas.Aspin@environment-agency.gov.uk).
+For further information please contact [the Environment Agency](mailto:mailto:hydroecologyteam@environment-agency.gov.uk).

 ## Change history